opsview/plugnpy/README.md

                  convert_metric=True)
 ```

-This line would create the following output:
+This would produce the following output:

 `METRIC OK - Memory Swap is 100B | mem_swap=100B;10MB;20MB`